nibbstack/erc721/style-guide.md

 ### Enums

-Enums, in the style of simple type declarations, should be named using the CapWords style.
+Enums, in the style of simple type declarations, must be named using the CapWords style.
 Examples: `TokenGroup`, `Frame`, `HashStyle`, `CharacterLocation`.